 Formula | Examples |

-Employee's weekly working hours ÷ department's weekly working hours* = employee's FTE**
+Employee's contractually agreed weekly working hours ÷ employee's full-time weekly working hours = employee's FTE*

-(Number of days until the cutoff date ÷ number of days in the full month) x (employee's weekly working hours ÷ department's weekly hours*) = employee's FTE**
+(Number of days until the cutoff date ÷ number of days in the full month) x (employee's contractually agreed weekly working hours ÷ employee's full-time weekly working hours) = employee's FTE

 |

-Example 1: Calculate the FTE of a department
+Example 1: Calculate the FTE of an employee

 Example 2: An employee changes their working hours